Owner Document

 para.ParagraphFormat.StyleName = "Heading 1";

-Step 6: Add the paragraph to the document
+Step 6: Add Paragraph to Document

 doc.FirstSection.Body.AppendChild(para);